AlvarBer/Persimmon/docs/src/implementation.md

 moved, i.e. a finger moves across the screen, or on this cases when the mouse moves, and `on_touch_up` that is fired when the touch is released.

-Lets represent the possible actions as use cases, the outer \* represents `on_touch_down`, - represents `on_touch_move`, and the inner \* `on_touch_up`:
+Let's represent the possible actions as use cases, the outer \* represents `on_touch_down`, - represents `on_touch_move`, and the inner \* `on_touch_up`:

 * (On pin) Start a connection.